AneeshaRama/ReactJS-Fashion-Strore/README.md

 ### Project Features
 - Beautiful modern UI using modern tools like **TailwindCSS** and **MaterialUI**, the design is completely responsive.
 - Authenticating the user using Google **Firebase** API.
-- Navigating defferent pages using react-router-dom v6.
+- Navigating different pages using react-router-dom v6.
 - State management using React **Context API**.
 - User can **add** products to the cart (Authentication not required).
 - User can **remove** products from the cart (Authentication not required).